Kat9-123/asa/Sublang.md

 ...
 ; But of course beware of the contents of the included file
 ```
 If you want to create a module (a set of .sbl files in a folder) you must create a folder with the name of the module (for example 'Sublib').
 And in that folder create a .sbl file with the module name (like 'Sublib.sbl').
-Whenever someone imports the 'Sublib' folder, this is automatically resolved to 'Sublib/Sublib.sbl'.
+Whenever the 'Sublib' folder is imported, this is automatically resolved to 'Sublib/Sublib.sbl'.
 In this .sbl folder you may include any other files you might need.

 See subleq/Sublib for an example.